S-RM/wiskess_rust/README.md

     <summary>Click to show the parameters for `wiskess_rust.exe wiskess`</summary>

     --config <String>
-        Required.
+        Optional.
 The paths to the configuration file, i.e. ./config/win_all.yml

     --data-source <String>
         Required.
-The drive letter the image is mounted on.
+The drive letter the image is mounted on, or the file path to the extracted collection.

     --out-path <String>
         Required.
 Where you want to store the analysis and artefact results.